philip/YahooFantasySportsAPI/README.md

 * Run authenticate.php to request and save a Yahoo Authentication token
 * Run myinfo.php to view some information about yourself
-* Run messages.php to archive and view remote and local messages
+* Run messages.php to archive and view remote and local message board posts
 * Run rest.php to execute arbitrary REST commands
 * Run transactions.php to archive and view remote and local transactions

 Notes
 ------------

+* Initially this project was named YahooFantasyMessages and only dealt with message posts
 * This is not well tested and does contain bugs
 * Please find and fix bugs, and cleanup code
 * The functionality is simple, and not pretty (e.g., ugly HTML) but it works